google/google-gdata/trunk/clients/cs/readme.txt

 - install Mono from www.mono-project.com.
 Choose a runtime at least as new as the one this code was developed with.
 Mono does include NUnit, which is used as a test framework for some of the sample code
-- install ant from ant.apache.org, if you do not have it installed already
-- follow installation instructions of both products, and make sure that you can access mono and ant in your shell.
-- go to the clients/cs directory and just type ant, it should build
+- go to the clients/cs directory and just type make, it should build

 Using Visual Studio, .NET 1.1